John Keats: Wentworth Place: annus mirabilis

 "Ode on a Grecian Urn" and "Ode on Melancholy" were inspired by sonnet forms and probably written after "Ode to a Nightingale".
 Keats's new and progressive publishers Taylor and Hessey issued Endymion, which Keats dedicated to Thomas Chatterton, a work that he termed "a trial of my Powers of Imagination".
 It was damned by the critics, giving rise to Byron's quip that Keats was ultimately "snuffed out by an article", suggesting that he never truly got over it.
 A particularly harsh review by John Wilson Croker appeared in the April 1818 edition of the Quarterly Review.

 John Gibson Lockhart writing in Blackwood's Magazine, described Endymion as "imperturbable drivelling idiocy".
 With biting sarcasm, Lockhart advised, "It is a better and a wiser thing to be a starved apothecary than a starved poet; so back to the shop Mr John, back to plasters, pills, and ointment boxes."

 It was Lockhart at Blackwoods who coined the defamatory term "the Cockney School" for Hunt and his circle, which included both Hazlitt and Keats.
 The dismissal was as much political as literary, aimed at upstart young writers deemed uncouth for their lack of education, non-formal rhyming and "low diction".
 They had not attended Eton, Harrow or Oxbridge and they were not from the upper classes.

-In 1819 Keats wrote "The Eve of St. Agnes", "La Belle Dame sans Merci", "Hyperion", "Lamia" and a play, Otho the Great (critically damned and not performed until 1950).
+In 1819 Keats wrote "The Eve of St. Agnes", "La Belle Dame sans Merci", "Hyperion", "Lamia" and a play, Otho the Great, critically damned and not performed until 1950.
 The poems "Fancy" and "Bards of passion and of mirth" were inspired by the garden of Wentworth Place.
 In September, very short of money and in despair considering taking up journalism or a post as a ship's surgeon, he approached his publishers with a new book of poems.

 They were unimpressed with the collection, finding the presented versions of "Lamia" confusing, and describing "St Agnes" as having a "sense of pettish disgust" and "a 'Don Juan' style of mingling up sentiment and sneering" concluding it was "a poem unfit for ladies".
-The final volume Keats lived to see, Lamia, Isabella, The Eve of St. Agnes, and Other Poems, was eventually published in July 1820.
+The final volume Keats lived to see published, Lamia, Isabella, The Eve of St. Agnes, and Other Poems, was published in July 1820.
 It received greater acclaim than had Endymion or Poems, finding favourable notices in both The Examiner and Edinburgh Review.
-It would come to be recognised as one of the most important poetic works ever published.
+It came to be recognised as one of the most important poetic works ever published.